bernerdschaefer/bernerdschaefer.com/source/blog/2010-10-24-laptop-driven-development.html.markdown

 ---
 title: "Laptop Driven Development"
+teaser: >
+  This is my preferred workflow for working on an 11-inch laptop.
 ---

 Any time someone sees me working on my (1st generation) Macbook Air, I get